zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 Specifying the same **ClusterID** and **Kvdb Endpoints** as your existing cluster ensures that a single Portworx cluster will stretch across multiple Kubernetes clusters.

-If your Kubernetes clusters have exactly the same configuration you can use the URL specified by the `portworx.com/install-source` annotation on the existing Portworx DaemonSet to fetch the spec for your new cluster:
+If your Kubernetes clusters have exactly the same configuration, you can use the URL specified by the `portworx.com/install-source` annotation on the existing Portworx DaemonSet to fetch the spec for your new cluster:

 ```text
 apiVersion: extensions/v1beta1